lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 <img src="/uploads/gantt-2.png" style="border: 0px;"/>

-After a marketing push, let's say a blog post, I will see a sudden increase in signups lasting abour 3 days and then slowly trailing off.
+After a marketing push, let's say a product launch, I will see an immediate increase in signups lasting about 3 days and then slowly trailing off.

 Over the next few days, I'll start hearing from these new users via support tickets.
 I prioritize responding to them and I get to work.
 Showing these users that I'm committed to improving Lunch Money based on their feedback is a great and honest sales tactic.